rdecoito/mason-today-web/README.md

 walk-through of steps we will take:

 1. Install `git` on your system.
-2. Clone the whats-open codebase.
+2. Clone the mason-today-web codebase.
-3. Get whats-open up and running with the method of your choice.
+3. Get mason-today-web up and running with the method of your choice.

 ## 1) Install `git` on your system.